cepdnaclk/e15-4yp-Revealing-miRNA-Biomarkers-for-Alzheimer-s-Disease-using-NGS/docs/README.md

 the previous studies, in this research, we are focusing on finding a more accurate solution for detecting AD biomarkers.

+Following Figure shows a summary of different methods used andthe results obtained in previous studies.
+According to this diagram, only 4 studies haveused machine learning algorithms and only 5 studies have used statistical methods intheir studies.
+Out of the results obtained from above mentioned 9 studies, 7 miRNAswere identified as common for those 9 studies.

 ![Figure 02](https://github.com/cepdnaclk/e15-4yp-Revealing-miRNA-Biomarkers-for-Alzheimer-s-Disease-using-NGS/blob/main/docs/Related_venn_diagram.png)